erfuuan/BlueReserve/README.md

 ---

-**Built with ❤️ using NestJS, TypeScript, and Clean Architecture principles for BluReserve**
+**Built with ❤️ using NestJS, TypeScript, and Clean Architecture principles for BlueReserve**

 **Documentation Version**: 1.0.0
 **Last Updated**: January 2024